 According to the Zenkoji Engi, an early history of Zenkoji Temple, Shinshu Zenkoji was founded as a temple in the year 642 AD before Buddhism was divided into denominations.
 The statue of Amida Nyorai Sanson (Amida and Two Attendants) is the oldest Buddha statue in Japan and can be found here.

 The Maedachi Honzon, is one of the temple’s most sacred icons, and it can only be seen for a short period of time called go-kaicho, held every six years.
-The next opening will be from April 3 (Sun) to May 29 (Sun), 2022.
+The most recent was from April 3 (Sun) to May 29 (Sun), 2022.

 You can’t sit and enjoy the cherry blossoms in the precincts, but you can take a slow stroll and look at Yoshino cherry trees and weeping cherry trees on the road leading to an enshrinement hall, called Unjyoden.